abreuallan/aws-based-scalable-batch-processing-exploration/README.md

-# AWS Based Scalable Batch Exploration Layer
+# AWS Based Scalable Batch Processing and Exploration

 This cloud based architecture is meant to be **highly scalable**, allowing for **massive data growth without loss of performance** due to the **distributed nature** of the tools used.
 All tools referenced are part of the **AWS Suite**.